 The USA story was entirely ignorant of economic fact, not theory.

-It was in they were there were lower prices will cause inflation.
+There were lower prices will cause inflation.

-Uh you, the consumer, feel the effects of inflation, but we don't cause it.
+You, the consumer, feel the effects of inflation, but we don't cause it.

-And it was disingenuous of the USA Today reporter attempting to inflict guilt on you because lower gas prices are benefiting everybody.
+And it was disingenuous of the USA Today reporter attempting to inflict guilt on you because lower gas prices are benefiting everybody, other than maybe the producers.

 But isn't that fair?

-Aren't don't we want to get even with these ruffians at big oil at ExxonMobil who screwed us the first half of the year?
+Don't we want to get even with these ruffians at big oil at ExxonMobil who screwed us the first half of the year?

 All I saw was Bush's fault.

-It's going to harm Bush politically, and they reported that with hand rubbing glee.
+It's going to harm Bush politically, and they reported that with hand-rubbing glee.

 Now the price is going down and it makes them unhappy.

-Not good, doesn't fit the post-Labor Day scenario of chaos the Democrats wanted to create.
+Not good doesn't fit the post-Labor Day scenario of chaos the Democrats wanted to create.

 They have post-Labor Day chaos, the exact opposite of what they wanted.